-With growth, you are likely to experience greater stress level, so part of getting set to win these big contracts or to get these super leads is setting up the perfect system to cope up with what the growth brings you.
+With growth, you are likely to experience greater stress levels; therefore, part of getting set to win these big contracts is setting up the perfect system to cope up with what the growth brings you.

 This could be in terms of more chaos at the office, the need for more staff or even your general unpreparedness.